Skip to content Skip to footer

 What types of fixed, removable dentures are there?

-There are many tooth replacement methods, of which we can offer you the right solution at our clinic.
-Depending on the state of health, in the case of the lower jaw, even 2 dental implants may be enough to keep the denture.
+There are numerous tooth replacement methods, and we can offer you the right solution at our clinic.
+Depending on health conditions, even 2 dental implants might suffice to secure the denture for the lower jaw.
 For the upper jaw, 4 or 6 artificial tooth roots are recommended.

 The denture can be connected to the implants in several ways.
-One such method is the so-called jetty, which is a metal bridge, and the other is called a locator attachment.
-In the latter case, the dentist attaches small balls to the top of the implants, which snap into the place created for them in the prosthesis and hold the denture in place.
+One method is the so-called jetty, which is a metal bridge.
+Another is the locator attachment.
+In this method, the dentist attaches small balls to the top of the implants.
+These snap into the place created for them in the prosthesis, securing the denture in place.

 Bracket denture on 4 implants